Officials Urge Residents To Stay Home, Report 15K New COVID-19 Cases

 “As we see 2020 come to a close, we’re experiencing extreme conditions in L.A.
 County,” Dr. Barbara Ferrer, county public health director, said.
 “With no decline in the number of new cases, our hospitals continue to be overwhelmed.
 As more and more people are rushed to hospitals, the tragic fact is that hundreds more people will die every week from COVID-19.”

-The high number of deaths was again attributed to a backlog in reporting from the Spectrum outage and the holidays.
+The 290 deaths, a one-day record, was again attributed to a backlog in reporting from a Spectrum outage and the holidays.

-Health officials also reported there were 7,546 COVID-19 patients hospitalized, 20% of whom were being treated in intensive care units and 19% of whom were on ventilators.
+According to the latest state numbers Friday morning, there were 7,613 COVID-19 patients being treated in L.A.
+County hospitals, also daily record since the start of the pandemic.
+20.7% of them were being treated in intensive care units.

 “It’s all happening behind the doors of households and hospitals,” she continued.
 “So nobody is really, the general public, is not really seeing what is going on.”